Professional Liability Insurance

 - Free continued coverage for those on maternity/parental leave

 - Coverage for professional activities outside of work - free advice, volunteering

 - Access to coverage for out of province practice

 - 7 year complimentary extension of coverage post retirement of your registration to practice

-Watch for information on how to enroll or contact our Member Services Manager, John Crawford
+for the 2021-22 membership year.
+If you have any questions, contact our Member Services Manager, John Crawford